-1.10 The Council has undertaken the following key steps to prepare an effective HDT Action Plan that is collaborative, proportionate, effective and fit for purpose.
+1.11 The Council has undertaken the following key steps to prepare an effective HDT Action Plan that is collaborative, proportionate, effective and fit for purpose.
 These key steps have been developed into the structure and contents of this document.

-Tasks Methods / Steps taken Step 1 - Database Working with others to construct and co-ordinate an approach to achieving a stalled sites database.
-Step 2 - Develop an approach Develop an approach as part of the Unblocking Stalled Sites Strategy engaging with relevant stakeholders to understand the reasons for housing sites stalling, taking into account and producing a report on intelligence about the housing market for Babergh District.
-Step 3 -Engage with stakeholders to understand issues and confirm reasonEngagement withstalled sites and possible actions to address the issues.
+Tasks Methods/Steps taken Step 1 - Working with others to construct and co-ordinate an approach to achieving Database a stalled sites database.
+Step 2 - Develop Develop an approach as part of the Unblocking Stalled Sites Strategy an approach engaging with relevant stakeholders to understand the reasons for housing sites stalling and taking into account and producing a report on intelligence about the housing market for Mid Suffolk District.
+Step 3 - Engage with stakeholders to understand issues and confirm reasons for Engagement stalled sites and possible actions to address the issues. with Stakeholders Step 4 - Develop Develop and produce a Council strategy which will comprise the Council's Council's Housing Delivery Action Plan for addressing issues with stalled sites.
+Strategy Step 5 - Engage Engage with officers, Councillors and other relevant parties, as advised by with officers / the Council, regarding progress and actions.
+Councillors